ArdorDeosis/ClientLibraryPattern/readme.md

 # Proxy API Style Guide
-A quick guide on how the PCC proxy API is designed.
+A quick guide on how this proxy API was designed.

 ## Simple Requests & Commands
 Simple request/response-pattern interactions follow this form: